Skip to search results

 Chart 6E

-In the second half of FY25, the flip rate on $1M+ loans fell twelve points in a single half.
+In FY25 H2, the sale rate on $1M+ variable 7(a) loans fell twelve points versus H1.

-Prior three years held H1/H2 parity within four points.
-FY25 breaks it: H1 62.0%, H2 49.9%, a 12.1 pp gap on $1M+ variable 7(a).
-Two candidate mechanisms, weighted differently.
-Rate-cycle inflection is the leading one — the Fed cut 100 bps from Sep24 to Dec24, and high-coupon paper is worth more on balance sheet if the investor bid is falling.
-Data recency (public release as of 2025-12-31, late-FY25 originations have had less time to sell) explains 2–3 points based on prior-year H1/H2 differentials.
-The remaining nine points is a behavioral shift.
-If FY26 H1 closes back toward parity, recency won.
-If the flip rate stays compressed, lenders decided to retain high-coupon paper through the cut cycle.
+The prior three years held H1/H2 parity within four points.
+FY25 breaks that pattern: H1 62.0%, H2 49.9%, a 12.1 pp gap on $1M+ variable 7(a) (OBSERVED).
+Two candidate mechanisms appear in the data.
+INTERPRETATION: rate-cycle inflection is the leading candidate — the Fed cut 100 bps from Sep24 to Dec24, and high-coupon paper retains more balance-sheet value when the investor bid is falling.
+Data-recency artifact (public release as of 2025-12-31, late-FY25 originations have had less time to settle) explains roughly 2–3 points based on prior-year H1/H2 differentials.
+The residual roughly nine points is consistent with a behavioral shift toward retention through the cut cycle.

 FY2022